zanirhabib/poker_simulator/README.md

 # poker_simulator
-This is just a project to calculate the different probablities and occurences of different poker hands
+This is just a project to calculate the different probabilities and occurences of different poker hands